 Brainwave Frequencies Diagram

 You can tell a lot about a person simply by observing their brainwave patterns.
-For example, anxious people tend to produce an overabundance of high beta waves while people with ADD/ADHD tend to produce an overabundance of slower alpha/theta brainwaves.
+For example, anxious people tend to produce an over abundance of high beta waves whilst people with ADD/ADHD tend to produce an over abundance of slower alpha/theta brainwaves.

-Many people were introduced to brainwave entrainment through binaural beats, so it is important to note that they are not the only way the brain can be entrained.
+Many people were introduced to brainwave entrainment through binaural beats.
+It is important to note, that they are not the only way in which the brain can be entrained.
 In fact, the brain is affected by any kind of rhythmic stimuli.
 Clicks, drum beats, light flickers, and even physical vibrations or electric pulses have all been proven to effectively entrain the brain.
 However, to have a significant effect on one's mental state, the stimuli must configured correctly and be precisely timed.

 There are ways of embedding the precise and rapid modulations needed for entrainment into sound files or white noise, without distorting the music.
 This is important because people tend to find audible beats difficult to listen to at first.